zakkhoyt/PHAsset-Utility/README.md

-A category to quickly/easily save a PHAsset to an Album.
+A category to simplify a few tasks for the PHAsset class.

 Sample usage for saving an asset to an album (will create):